 Planned Parenthood has partnered with Gynuity Health Projects, a research organization, to study the impact of TelAbortion.
 A TelAbortion involves all the same steps and procedures as an in-person medication abortion, but you don't have to travel to a health center for your abortion.
 Instead, an abortion provider conducts a video evaluation via a private and secure video connection.
-All the necessary tests are done at medical facilities close to your home.
 The abortion pills are then sent to you by mail.

-You qualify for the TelAbortion research study if you live in one of the Gynuity project states (DC, Colorado, Georgia, Hawaii, Iowa, Illinois, Oregon, Maine, New Mexico, New York, Maryland, Minnesota, Montana, and Washington) and are pregnant and want a medication abortion.
+You can qualify for the TelAbortion research study if you live in one of the Gynuity project states (DC, Colorado, Georgia, Hawaii, Iowa, Illinois, Oregon, Maine, New Mexico, New York, Massachusetts, Maryland, Minnesota, Montana, New Jersey, Nevada, Virginia and Washington) and are pregnant and want a medication abortion.